 ACCESS: Artist and Scientist Collaborations

 Here families can explore ideas such as ecology, connected systems, sustainability and climate change through art installations created by artist-and-scientist teams.

 Works include “Monster in the Closet”, an animated adventure by Laura Chipley and Hannah Zanowski that highlights the Southern Ocean’s role in regulating Earth’s climate; “1,000 Fingers of Decision” by Carrie Dashow and Matthew Liao, which explores the importance of an individual’s decision-making in addressing climate change; and “A Tale of Dogs in a Changing” World by Coche Gonzalez and Jack Tseng, that takes visitors on a 40-million-year journey of the dog family.

-Organizers took advantage of a low-wall connecting two areas of the installation to create a space where kids and parents could post colored sticky notes with answers to a question, which will change daily. (“What’s you favorite color/animal?”, etc.
+Organizers took advantage of a low wall connecting two areas of the installation to create a space where kids and parents could post colored sticky notes with answers to a question, which will change daily. (“What’s your favorite color/animal?”, etc.